 Here are my top 3 tips to fly in light wind:

-If you want to fly in little wind you still require an amount of forward speed to generate lift from the foil.
+If you want to fly in low wind you still require an amount of forward speed to generate lift from the foil.

-A wider board, same principle as regular windsurfing: it gives an earlier planning, so a formula board works best here but narrow towards 90cm would be good also.
+A wider board is better as well for same principle as regular windsurfing: it gives earlier planning, so a formula board works best here but narrow towards 90cm would be good also.

 This would encourage more lift.
 Driving through your legs to pump the foil at the same time as the foil will get you flying early.

 Lighter winds mean you can run a larger front wing if you have the option.
 Bug foil offers 1100cm2 wing and so do some other brands such as Horue or Lokefoil.

 This means lower speed for take off.
 Then you can also adjust the rear wing angle of attack to allow earlier lift but this has an effect of increasing drag so you won’t be as fast.

 When you begin to windsurf foiling there are a whole host of skills to learn and re-learn.
 What you think you know from windsurfing doesn’t always apply here.
 There are heaps of vids and pics of riders flying in stupidly low wind strengths, and it’s this aspect that mainly appeals with regards to windsurf hydrofoiling.

 It’s not that simple, however, to start with.
 Plugging a 7m sail into a large volume board with a big dangly thing protruding from the tail and hoping for the best won’t necessarily yield the results you’re after.
 Here are a few tips to (hopefully) help you on your way.

 Assuming you’ve got to grips with the basics of taking flight, controlling the board/foil and touching down without too many crashes (in moderate wind strengths) the next step is to take your foiling to lighter airs and make use of wind strengths around ten knots.
 You can go less but the lighter the breeze the trickier foiling can be, with a whole host of factors coming into play.
 For this article we’ll be sticking with 10 knots.